rodgc/ngx-socket-io/README.md

 const config: SocketIoConfig = { url: 'http://localhost:8988', options: {} };

 export const appConfig: ApplicationConfig = {
-  providers: [importProvidersFrom(SocketIoModule.forRoot(config))],
+  providers: [provideSocketIo(config)],
 };
 ```

-For standalone applications we do not have the AppModule where we can import the `SocketIoModule`.
-Instead we can use the `importProvidersFrom` provided by angular to provide the `SocketIoModule` to our application.
-The usage of the socket instance is then the same as if we used a NgModule based application.
+In standalone applications, there is no `AppModule` to import `SocketIoModule`.
+Instead, we use `provideSocketIo(config)` directly in the providers' configuration.
+The usage of the socket instance remains the same as in an NgModule-based application.
 ### Using your socket Instance

 The `SocketIoModule` provides now a configured `Socket` service that can be injected anywhere inside the `AppModule`.